-- The submission must be: - o a single document in PDF format; and - prepared in the form of a formal report that includes a list of reference sources cited in the report, prepared in accordance with the report writing standards of the School as contained in the MEA Report Writing Guide for Mining Engineers.
-A copy can be obtained from the UNSW Bookshop or downloaded from the School webpage. - Each submission must have appended: - to the front, a signed copy of the Student Declaration Form and Coversheet; and - o to the end, a completed self-assessed copy of the Assessment Criteria.
+- prepared in the form of a formal report that includes a list of reference sources cited in the report, prepared in accordance with the report writing standards of the School as contained in the MEA Report Writing Guide for Mining Engineers.
+A copy can be obtained from the UNSW Bookshop or downloaded from the School webpage. - Each submission must have appended: - o to the front, a signed copy of the Student Declaration Form and Coversheet; and - o to the end, a completed self-assessed copy of the Assessment Criteria.